wky/jos/lab1.md

 	                  ALLOC
 	  6 .comment      00000011  00000000  00000000  0001a300  2**0
 	                  CONTENTS, READONLY
-the kernel expects itself to be loaded to *physical* address 0x00100000, and executing at (*virtual*) address 0xf0100000
+the kernel expects itself to be loaded to ___physical___ address 0x00100000, and execute at (___virtual___) address 0xf0100000

 ===
 ##Ex.
 5

-after **boot/Makefrag**'s link address is changed from 0x7C00 to 0x7D00, the instructions generated will believe that it's IP starts from 0x7D00, and that related data is also 0x100 bytes away.
+After **boot/Makefrag**'s link address is changed from 0x7C00 to 0x7D00, the instructions generated will believe that it's IP starts from 0x7D00, and that related data is also 0x100 bytes away.
 However the loading of the bootloader is done by **BIOS**, to a hard-wired address of 0x7C00.
 So when it comes to this particular instruction that access somewhere in the *memory*, things break apart:

 	[   0:7c1e] 0x7c1e:	lgdtw  0x7d64
 At physical address 0x7D64 there is plain rubbish.
 So a incorrect GDT gets loaded.
-Then our bootloader tries to switch to 32-bit protected mode by a *ljmp*, the processor gets into real trouble
+Then our bootloader tries to switch to 32-bit protected mode by a *ljmp* that puts out processor into real trouble

 	[   0:7c2d] 0x7c2d:	ljmp   $0x8,$0x7d32
 ===